MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-deploy-docker-app-azure.md

 1. To clean up your working space and to make sure you're not being charged for continuing to run the test container, right-click the running container and select **Remove**.

-## Recap

 ## Clean up resources

 Keep everything that you've done so far to continue with a bonus tutorial, below.

-The prerequisite you used in this tutorial series can be used for future Docker development.
+The prerequisites you used in this tutorial series can be used for future Docker development.
 Except for the test container you added to Azure, there's no reason to delete or uninstall anything.

 ## Next steps